fglock/Perlito/README-perlito5-Java.md

     - TODO - interoperation of "ahead-of-time" compiler extensions and "eval-string" extensions is untested

-    - TODO - @Perlito::ANNOTATION is not processed at eval-string

 Java extensions in ahead-of-time (pre-compilation) mode
 -------------------------------------------------------